-You will see the locals filling up jugs to take home and put in their fridge to drink on a regular basis.
+You will always see the locals filling up jugs to take home and put in their fridge to drink!

 Soak in the water

-However, there are still two bathhouses where you can soak in the mineral water.
+However, there are still bathhouses where you can soak in the mineral water.
 They even cool it to an acceptable temperature for you.

 The Buckstaff Bathhouse is the only Hot Springs bathhouse that has never closed down.
 It has remained open since 1912.
 This is the place to have an authentic, old-fashioned mineral bath experience.

 The Quapaw Bathhouse offers modern day services in the ancient waters.
 They have large, beautiful soaking pools as well.

 Touch the Hot Springs